microsoft/sqllinuxlabs/README.md

 # SQL Server Linux and Container Labs

-Self-paced labs to learn SQL Server on Linux and Docker Containers.
+Welcome to self-paced labs to learn SQL Server on Linux and Docker Containers.

-**Note this github repo is marked PUBLIC but the labs are still a work in progress.
-Stay tuned when we will have all the initial labs ready to be used.**

 To use these self-paced labs you must go through installation of Linux and tools by going through the prelab.
 Follow the instruction in the readme.md in the [**prelab**](https://github.com/Microsoft/sqllinuxlabs/tree/master/prelab) folder.

-The self-paced labs should be done in the following order:
+The self-paced labs should be done in the following order.
+Note the lab on **containers and appcompat** can be done separately after the prelab.
+The labs on **deploy_and_explore** and **auto_tune** need to be done together and in order.

 1. [**prelab**](https://github.com/Microsoft/sqllinuxlabs/tree/master/prelab)